 Mobile : 91-9816291271, 91-9805802061

 ..Cook your own spice stories at 'Vidya Niwas'..Click the Graphic below !

 Food n Love at Vidya Niwas...The origin of many a recipe in a home comes from the fondness and caring of a heart..surely there could be no better ingredient in life than the unconditional affection of home pets..!!

-Yes..The Clouds are here with the thunder in the mountains... with the summer going and the raindrops on the roof...it is fun n frolic.
-Time to taste the tofu cakes array in the market.... while strolling in the garden..
+Yes..The Spring is in the air ... with the summer coming and the April raindrops on the roof...it is fun n frolic.
+Time to taste the shakes array in the market...

 Not to forget the ginger tea !